Facilitating understanding for the way energy works through stories, play and image

 Key data: The document is about 30 pages.

 Comprehensive teacher guides on FCHgo lessons

 The FCHgo toolkit materials described in the following are part of a didactic concept for interactive lessons on energy and FCH developed by the University of Modena and Reggio Emilia, the Zurich University of Applied Sciences, the Nicolaus Copernicus University Torun and the Technical University of Denmark.
 The content of the materials as well as the outline of the lessons are a result of many year’s research on the impact of using narrative and metaphors in teaching.
 The teacher guides below describe an exemplary educational path employing the FCHgo materials the best way possible.

 Download the teacher guides below.

 Teaching materials, suited particularly for kids age 8-13

 The Apple Story

-What it is: A simple illustrated story about the use and transformation of energy in an apple tree.
-A small girl experiences the magic transformation of blossom to fruit by observing how the tree uses water, air, and sunlight to let apples grow.
+What it is: A simple illustrated story about a small girl who experiences the magic transformation of blossom to fruit by observing how the tree uses water, air, and sunlight to let apples grow.

 Key data: The story is 10 pages long and comes with instructions for teachers.
 For telling and discussing the story about 1-1,5 hours are needed.